arangodb/docs/README.md

 content, but the files are found in the version directory, e.g. `3.8/*.md`.
 Other books (AQL, HTTP) have subfolders in the version folder, e.g. `3.8/aql/`.

-There are also books (Drivers, Oasis) that are not directly couple to ArangoDB versions, that have their files in an own folders in the root directory, e.g.
+There are also books (Drivers, ArangoGraph) that are not directly couple to ArangoDB versions, that have their files in an own folders in the root directory, e.g.
-`oasis/*.md`.
+`arangograph/*.md`.
 These folders are symlinked in multiple version folders.
 Some files, like release notes, are also symlinked to reduce maintenance costs.

 The organization of documents is **flat**, namely there are no subdirectories